fossabot/uploadcare-uploader/README.md

          alt="">
 </a>

-New modern file uploader based on Uploadcare ecosystem will be here.
+This is a WIP repo of the next-generation file uploader based on the [Uploadcare platform][uc-home].

-Check out [Launch Roadmap][github-issue-1].
+Check out the [Launch Roadmap][github-issue-1].

-Before release of Uploadcare Uploader, you can use [Uploadcare Widget][github-uc-widget].
+Before the Uploadcare Uploader release, you can implement file uploads in production with [Uploadcare Widget][github-uc-widget].

 [![Uploadcare stack on StackShare][badge-stack-img]][badge-stack-url]